What this SEO checklist covers

 Relevant content matches search intent and addresses user needs.

-As SEO expert Dave Davies put it: “Content is what the search engines use to fulfill user intent.”
-That makes relevance the foundation of everything, not just a nice extra. (source)
+As SEO consultant Dave Davies put it, content is what search engines use to fulfill user intent – which makes this the foundation everything else builds on, not just one item on a checklist. (source)

 14. Keywords